 - Duration.
 The initial plan for the program spans 10 years, but it may last even longer.
 Working with participants over the long term means the program can gather more information that will help researchers find out how health and disease change over time.

 - Innovation.
 All of Us is working to take research to a new level.
-The program is working with participants across the country, collecting many types of information over time, and building a data platform that many researchers can use.
+The program is working with participants across the country, collecting many types of information over time, and building a database that many researchers can use.
 This new model could shape how people do research in the future.
 All of Us will share lessons about what works well with other research programs around the world.

-- Accessibility.
+- Access.
 All of Us aims to make it easy for a variety of researchers—from university professors to citizen scientists—to make discoveries using the program’s data.
 Multiple systems and processes keep data secure and participants’ personal information private.

 - Engagement.
 Participants are partners in All of Us.
 Participant input is welcome on every aspect of the program to make it better.
 Participants will have full access to data they share and information about all research projects that use All of Us data.